photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Rules

-Because we at [PhotoPrism UG](https://photoprism.app/contact) ("PhotoPrism", "we" or "us") want our Code of Conduct to be easy to understand and implement, we have only three basic rules:
+Because we want our Code of Conduct to be easy to understand and implement, we have only three basic rules:

 (1) Don't panic.